LizaRozman/lizarozman.github.io/README.md

  9. posts --> 2021-11-19-brain-anatomy.html: contains the code for the blog post about brain anatomy and function

 ## Other comments.
 We would like to point out that there was no data on brain structures in Wikidata database, therefore the output for a combination of diseases with Mental Depression will only give the output of the other one.
-We area lso aware that two of the output treatments for Mental Depression are "Jeff Bezos" and "Pee Pee Island" because they are also in Wikidata database.
+We are also aware that two of the output treatments for Mental Depression are "Jeff Bezos" and "Pee Pee Island" because they are also in Wikidata database.